Saba banana: Taxonomy and nomenclature

 Saba bananas are part of the saba subgroup (ABB), which also includes the very similar 'Cardava' cultivar.
 Both were once erroneously identified as BBB polyploids, and both are used extensively in Philippine cuisine, with the latter being more popular in the Visayas and Mindanao regions.
-The subgroup also includes the 'Benedetta' cultivar, also known as 'Inabaniko' and 'Uht Kapakap' in Micronesia, 'Praying Hands' in Florida, and 'Ripping' in the Philippines.
+The subgroup also includes the 'Benedetta' cultivar, also known as 'Uht Kapakap' in Micronesia, 'Praying Hands' in Florida, and 'Inabaniko' or 'Ripping' in the Philippines.

 Uses

 Saba bananas are one of the most important banana cultivars in Philippine cuisine.
 The fruits provide the same nutritional value as potatoes.
 They can be eaten raw, boiled, or cooked into various traditional Filipino desserts and dishes such as maruya/sinapot, turrón, halo-halo and ginanggang.
 It is also popular in Indonesia, Malaysia, and Singapore in dishes like pisang aroma (similar to the Filipino turrón), pisang goreng (fried bananas), kolak pisang, and pisang kepok kukus (steamed banana).

 Saba is also processed into a Filipino condiment known as banana ketchup, invented by the Filipino food technologist and war heroine Maria Y. Orosa (1893–1945).
 The dark red inflorescence of saba (banana hearts, locally known in the Philippines as puso ng saba) are edible.
 The waxy, green leaves are also used as traditional wrappings of native dishes in Southeast Asia.
 Fibers can also be taken from the trunk and leaves and used to manufacture ropes, mats, and sacks.

 Saba bananas are also cultivated as ornamental plants and shade trees for their large size and showy coloration.